playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/camera.md

 ## Scripting Interface

-You can control a camera component's properties using a [script component][2].
-The camera component's scripting interface is [here][3].
+You can control a Camera component's properties using a [script component][2].
+The Camera component's scripting interface is [here][3].

-[1]: /images/user-manual/components/component-camera.png
+[1]: /images/user-manual/scenes/components/component-camera.png
 [2]: /user-manual/packs/components/script
 [3]: /en/api/pc.CameraComponent.html